pyrogram/pyrogram/.github/ISSUE_TEMPLATE/feature_request.md

 <!-- WARNING: Ignoring or altering this template could lead to the issue being closed as invalid -->

 ## Checklist
-- [ ] I believe the idea is awesome and would benefit the library.
+- [ ] I believe the idea is awesome and would benefit the framework.
 - [ ] I have searched in the issue tracker for similar requests, including closed ones.

 ## Description